ADAM-MOORE97/weather-react-pwa/README.md

 Search for a City using its name with correct spelling.

 # If city is found:
-Weather data for the current temperature and conditions will be return.
+Weather data for the current temperature and conditions will be returned.

 # Using the buttons under the current weather tile:

 =>7-Day will return a carousel with the next seven day's forecast.
-Information will include morning, day and night temperatures, and pictured icons with a breif description.
+Information will include morning, day and night temperatures;
+also pictured icons with a breif description.

-=>12-hour will turn a carousel with the hourly temperature for the city, along with the icon and description that relates to the conditions.
+=>12-hour will return a carousel with the hourly temperature for the city, along with the icon and description that relates to the conditions.

 =>Current will bring you the original tile.